JonasvonStein/F25-04-Drive-Secure-Teaching-Automotive-Cybersecurity-with-RAMN/docs/howToUse/RAMN.rst

 (or Composite Device) and be attributed a COM port number (e.g., COM1).
 If that is not the case, you may need to install STM32 Virtual COM Port Drivers.

-Once the board is recognized by windows, you must forward the USB port to Virtual Box.
+Once the board is recognized by Windows, you must forward the USB port to VirtualBox.
 Select Devices > USB and click Toyota Motor Corporation RAMN.
 You can open Devices > USB > USB Settings…, then click the + icon to add RAMN so that Virtual Box will always automatically forward the USB port.